ordinaryseeker/open-religion/_pages/evolution-and-implications.md

 Species change is just an extension of this phenomenon over millions of years.
 Fossil records show the intermediate ancestors of fishes who became amphibious and then reptiles and then birds and mammals and these are always found in the right time period layer of the earth.
 We can also see body parts being common among wildly different species with common ancestors, for eg the five fingered hands of humans, wings of bats and fins of whales.

 The strongest proof for evolution in our view is the discovery of the DNA.
 When Darwin had proposed that variations get inherited by offsprings, he did not know how it happened.
 It was only a hundred years later that we found an actual mechanism in the DNA.
-Imagine what a strong proof the theories of heaven or rebirth would have had if people found a mechanism by which souls go to heaven or hell or next lives and this could be replicated all over the world.
+Imagine what a strong proof the theories of heaven or rebirth would have had if people found a mechanism to reliably capture a soul and this could be replicated all over the world.
 The discovery of the DNA is that strong of a proof for evolution.
 <h3>References</h3>
 To be added